Belle Grove History

 |Ann Tunstall Maury|

 Major Isaac Hite, Jr. died in 1836, and nine years after Ann’s death in 1851, Belle Grove was sold out of the family.
-By the start of the Civil War in 1861, Belle Grove no longer existed as it had during the Hite era.
+By 1860, the Cooley family lived at Belle Grove.
 It was occupied several times during the war, most noteably by Union General Philip Sheridan in the fall of 1864 and Belle Grove found itself in the center of the Battle of Cedar Creek on October 19, 1864.
 There was a succession of owners before the Brumback family bought what remained of the farm in 1907, and then Francis Welles Hunnewell purchased Belle Grove from the Brumbacks in 1929.
 Much is owed to the thoughtful preservation efforts of these 20th century owners.

 Belle Grove, one of the outstanding historic mansions of the Shenandoah Valley of Virginia, shows evidence of the cultures that came to the Valley with the early settlers.
 It also identifies with ideas that were shaping architecture at the time.
 Like other period houses built in the Valley, the design shows Thomas Jefferson's influence from the Tidewater and Piedmont areas, and also Classical Revival elements, an architectural innovation of the day.
 The interior is distinguished by fine woodwork in a transitional style ranging from Georgian to Federal periods.
 Outlasting weather, war, family triumphs and tragedies, Belle Grove testifies to the persistence and courage of those who strove to excel, and who built their homes to make a lasting mark on future generations.